-The public domain plays a significant role in determining the overall character of the Watsons Bave HCA.
+The public domain plays a significant role in determining the overall character of the Watsons Bay HCA.
 Development must have regard to the impact on the public domain and not unreasonably compromise key elements of the public domain.
-The public domain describes those areas of land owned and/or managed by Council or other

-Section C3.3 Objectives for development also apply within the public domain.
+In addition to the following principles, the general development objectives and controls in Section C3.3 Objectives for development also apply within the public domain.

-- To ensure that existing elements of the public domain, which give Watsons Bay its 01 distinctive character, are conserved. - 02 To ensure that new elements are appropriately designed and managed to retain and enhance the character of the area and its precincts. - epublicion. .con.
-Annendra Markenaled Marken To ensure that new elements within the public domain are discreet and unobtrusive in 03
+- O1 To ensure that existing elements of the public domain, which give Watsons Bay its distinctive character, are conserved. - O2 To ensure that new elements are appropriately designed and managed to retain and enhance the character of the area and its precincts. - To ensure that new elements within the public domain are discreet and unobtrusive in terms of colours, materials and location.